fabiocosta0305/StackEditFiles/Jiminy Cricket/Jiminy Cricket - Sea Support Line II.md

 _"Looks like you really need a glow on your look."_ said The Harlequin, looking for the costume Jiminy was using. _"I know it's okay, and you act in deserts and so, but is too much...
 Plain...
 Meh...
 Capes are known about style: we need to show people something over-the-top, it is what is expected on Capes.
 And the PR and merchandise effect on a stylish costume is better than a plain costume.
 And I know that your Jiminy Cricket costume is sold by Disney, but based on your design, and some of the profits are reverted to_ Herós Sans Frontières."

 _"How do you know about this?
-It was an agreement Disney came with HSF when I became a cape and they tried to sue HSF for Copyright infringement?"_ said Jiminy
+It was an agreement Disney came with HSF when I became a cape and they tried to sue HSF for Copyright infringement!"_ said Jiminy

 _"I have my sources, and even being 'secret', things goes very fast behind the scene on the cape world.
 We are a somewhat small lot, it's easy to look for the correct gossip if you have the sources."_ The Harlequin said _"And remember that, aside my powers, I'm also trained as PR for The Sentinels."_